 The Wounded Deer: Fourteen poems after Frida Kahlo, award-winning pamphlet, Smith/Doorstop Books, 2005

-Caroline Price is a violinist and teacher living near Tunbridge Wells in Kent.
-She has published short stories and three collections of poetry, with a fourth collection forthcoming from Shoestring Press in 2017.
-Her short fiction has recently been short-listed for the Asham, Bridport and London Magazine Awards and in 2015 she was runner-up for the Society of Authors’ Tom-Gallon Award (short story).
-She is a poetry tutor for both Second Light and the Poetry School, and has undertaken residencies and workshops in both England and France in recent years.
+Caroline Price is a violinist and teacher living in Framlingham, Suffolk.
+She has published short stories and four collections of poetry, of which the most recent is Picnic on the rocks, with frog (Shoestring Press 2017).
+Her poetry has won many prizes and her short fiction has been short-listed in recent years for the Asham, London Magazine and Bridport Awards; in 2015 she was runner-up for the Society of Authors’ Tom-Gallon award for a short story.
+She has undertaken residencies and workshops in England and France and has worked as a translator for literary festivals in Brussels and Rotterdam.
+She is a tutor for Second Light and the Poetry School.

 Wishbone, Shoestring Press, 2008